atrakic/dokku-streamlit-app/README.md

     cd dokku-streamlit-app
     ```

-2. Create a new Dokku app:
+2. Create a new Dokku app (on dokku server):

     ```sh
     dokku apps:create streamlit-app
     ```

-3. Set up the domain for your app:
+3. Set up the domain for your app (on dokku server):

     ```sh
     dokku domains:add streamlit-app yourdomain.com
     ```

-4. Deploy the app:
+4. Deploy the app (from your repo):

     ```sh
     git remote add dokku dokku@yourserver.com:streamlit-app